dpla/dpla-frontend/static/local/illinois/contact.md

 # Contact Us
 If you are a contributor or if you would like to learn more about the Illinois Digital Heritage Hub, get in touch with one of our staff members.
+If you're unsure who to contact, please use our [general email](mailto:idhh@library.illinois.edu).

 Please do not contact the IDHH for permissions to use images or other material in the IDHH collections, but rather reach out to the institution that has contributed the item or items you wish to use.
 See also the [Copyright and Usage Guide](/about/usage-terms).

 ## Current IDHH Staff